hazelcast/hazelcast-cpp-client/README.md

 ```
 sslv2, sslv3, tlsv1, sslv23, tlsv11, tlsv12
 ```
-The default value for the protocol if not set is tlsv12.
 The SSLConfig.setEnabled should be called explicitly to enable the SSL.
 The path of the certificate should be correctly provided.

 # 7. Using C++ Client with Hazelcast IMDG